top of page

 CORPORATE SPEECH-LANGUAGE PATHOLOGY

-Improving Social & Cultural Aspects of American Communication: Targets the more subtle aspects and nuances of English that can be challenging for nonnative speakers.
-Examples include: socialization through language, nonverbal (e.g., postural, facial expression, body language, gestures, other) and nonliteral/abstract language, melodic inflection and meaning (e.g., how sayings such as, “Yea, right” with different melodic inflection can indicate sarcasm, sincerity, concern, excitement, etc.), pleasantries (e.g., greetings, goodbyes, brief social exchanges), voice-only arenas (e.g., speaking on the phone using an optimal speaking volume, rate, tone, melodic inflection for accentuation and meaning, and other variables), and other aspects of the English language.
+Targeting the more subtle aspects and nuances of English that can be challenging for nonnative speakers.
+Examples include: socialization through language, nonverbal (e.g., postural, facial expression, body language, gestures, other) and nonliteral/abstract language, melodic inflection and meaning (e.g., how a phrase such as, “yea, right” with different melodic inflection can indicate sarcasm, sincerity, concern, excitement, etc.), pleasantries (e.g., greetings, goodbyes, brief social exchanges), voice-only arenas (e.g., speaking on the phone using an optimal speaking volume, rate, tone, melodic inflection for accentuation and meaning, and other variables), and other aspects of the English language.

 Services: Text